Field Notes

 Simplify the roof.
 One or two clean gables instead of a tangle of hips and valleys.
 This is the single highest-value simplification available, and the old houses everyone admires already prove it looks better.

 Phase the finishes.
-Pour the porch, rough-in the future bathroom, run the conduit, and finish the bonus room in year three.
+Rough-in the future bathroom, paint yourself, and finish the bonus room in year three.
 Structure is nearly impossible to add later; finishes are easy.

 Want a real number for your land?

 Bring us your acreage, your rough square footage, and your honest budget.
-We will tell you plainly what fits, and the pre-contract phase will turn that conversation into a price you can build on.
+We will tell you plainly what fits, and the pre-contract phase commitment will solidify that number.

 Want to pressure-test your own numbers before we talk?
 Builder Brigade’s pricing calculator is the most honest public tool we know of: set your square footage and region, and note the tooltips explaining what basic, mid-grade, and high-end finish levels actually mean.
 The finish level you choose moves the number more than almost anything else.